sergiofgonzalez/ebooks/README.md

-# ebooks
+# ebooks (Version 2.0)
-> :books: A repository with my collection of ebooks.
+> :books: A repository with my collection of ebooks, version 2.0.

 ## Description
 This repository contains a list with my collection of software related ebooks.